ropensci/rtweet/README.md

 ## API authorization

 All users must be authorized to interact with Twitter’s APIs.
-To become authorized, follow the instructions below to (a) make a Twitter app and then (b) create and save your access token (using one of the two authorization methods described below).
+To become authorized, follow the instructions below to (1) make a Twitter app and (2) create and save your access token (using one of the two authorization methods described below).

 ### 1\.
 Create an app